Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 https:/:/:julialang.org

 - python3
 - pip

-Install them with your distribution tool (apt...).
+You can nstall them with your distribution tool (apt...).

 - pythran
 - scipy
 - Numpy
 - numba

 for pythran, scipy, numpy numba you can just do:

-pip install pythran  and so on...
+pip install pythran
+and so on...

 You can also install them with conda.

 - g++ (or clang++)
 - lapack